3 dead, state capital battered as storms rake Missouri

 Kevin Riley operates a car dealership next to Surprenant's home, where he sells Chevys and Toyotas.
 He figured that 98 per cent of the approximately 750 vehicles on the lot were damaged.

-Lincoln University President Jerald Woolfolk rode out the tornado in the basement of his official residence, and it may have saved his life.
+Lincoln University President Jerald Woolfolk rode out the tornado in the basement of her official residence, and it may have saved her life.
 University spokeswoman Misty Young told the Jefferson City News-Tribune that the home, built 103 years ago, was so badly damaged it appeared to be uninhabitable.

-Weather forecasters had been tracking the storm before it arrived in the capital city, and sirens first sounded in Jefferson City at 11:10 p.m. -- about 30 minutes before the first property damage.
-Gov. Mike Parson credited the warning system in central Missouri for saving lives.
+Weather forecasters had been tracking the storm before it arrived, and sirens first sounded in Jefferson City at 11:10 p.m. -- about 30 minutes before the first property damage.
+Gov. Mike Parson credited the warning system for saving lives.

 The three deaths happened more than 150 miles (240 kilometres) away near Golden City in Missouri's southwestern corner.